scalar-labs/scalardl-node-client-sdk/README.md

 ```

 ### Execute a contract
 Use `executeContract` function to execute a registered contract.
+It will also execute a function if `_functions_` is given in the argument.
 ```
 const response = await clientService.executeContract('contractId', argumentObject);
 const status = response.getStatus();
 const result = JSON.parse(response.getResult());
 ```

-### Execute a function
-Use `executeContract` function to execute a registered function.
 ```
 const response = await clientService.executeContract('contractId', { 'arg1': 'a', '_functions_': [functionId] }, { 'arg2': 'b' });
 ```